-Projected population growth of

-3010 in 2016 and 5910 by 2041
+Projected population growth of 5910 by 2041

 (Forecast ID)

 1.2.3.
 Key attributes and characteristics of Ballan

 Ballan is uniquely placed with many attributes that contribute to the town being a special place.
 To understand what makes Ballan attractive, these attributes, as relevant to Ballan Strategic Directions have been identified as follows: